Hash-Studios-LLC/DevelopmentDocumentation/docs/udon/hashstudioswater.md

 **Important:** This prefab is only compatible with PC or PC VR and does not work on Android / Quest platforms.

 :::

+Hash Studios Water is a developer tool that makes it easy for world creators to mimic the vision of being underwater.
+This guide will walk you through the installation process for Hash Studios Water.

 <br/>